top of page

 NOTE: Buyer understands and acknowledges that there is the potential for a conflict of interest generated by a percentage of price based fee for representing Buyer.
 The amount, format or rate of real estate commission is not fixed by law, but is set by each broker individually, and may be negotiable between Buyer and Firm.

-Noire Group does not offer $/% of seller offered buyer agent commission toward buyer closing costs or agent rebates.
+Commission offered by seller is due to buyer agent.
+Firm does not offer $/% of seller offered buyer agent commission toward buyer closing costs or agent rebates.

 It's essential for both sellers and buyers to conduct thorough research and due diligence when selecting a real estate agent/REALTOR.
 Take the time to explore various options and find the agent that aligns best with your unique requirements and preferences.
 Keep in mind that fees and service offerings can vary significantly between agents, so it's crucial to understand the specifics of what each agent provides.
 Fees are specific to my business only.